 Reasons to Buy the Carson Dellosa Alphabet Flash Cards

 - Good for mastering the English alphabet.
-In the deck, you will find uppercase letters from A to Z and lowercase letters from A to Z. Each one has a phonic association.
+You will find uppercase letters from A to Z and lowercase letters from A to Z. Each one has a phonic association in the deck.

 - Good quality cards.
 The glossy card stock used to make these flash cards makes them eye-catchy and also durable.

-We may be in the age of technology but the humble flash card still remains the champion of teaching alphabets, numbers and basic arithmetic.
-If you have a child, it’s important that you introduce him/her to this type of learning as early as possible.
+We may be in the age of technology, but the humble flash card remains the champion of teaching alphabets, numbers, and basic arithmetic.
+If you have a child, you must introduce him/her to this learning as early as possible.

 Any of the six above will do the job.
 Better yet you can pick two; say one for alphabets and one for numbers.